Earth-MGMT-SYS/nimbodata/doc/source/intro.rst

     *   Metadata-mediated queries which reduce the risk of allowing ad hoc queries to untrusted users (all database input is either parameterized, or for identifiers, fulfilled via catalog not user input).
-    *   Full functionality via REST/JSON
+    *   Full functionality via REST/JSON.
-    *   Tiling, simplifying GeoJSON query functionality integrated with view-of-view and full relational query capabilities.
+    *   Tiling, simplifying GeoJSON query functionality integrated with full relational query capabilities.
-    *   All relationships are by ID not name, allowing side-effect-free renames
+    *   All relationships are by ID not name, allowing side-effect-free renames.
-    *   Python (geo)data analysis engine with Catalog and Atlas GUI which is completely FOSS.
-    *   Automatically ingest Shapefiles from URL of a zip archive.
-    *   Widget-based Javascript MVC which directly fits the core data model with over 10 widgets including forms automatically generated from table schema, a slippy map, and more (more added regularly).
+    *   Widget-based Javascript MVC which directly integrates with the core data model.

 Ongoing development is aimed at the following unique capabilities: